Welcome to the 2020 Newmarket Juried Art Show

-There will be two receptions this year.
-The NJAS Awards will be announced during our Online Opening Mini-Gala. which Premiered on YouTube at 7pm on October 15.
+There were two receptions this year.
+The NJAS Awards were announced during our Online Opening Mini-Gala. which Premiered on YouTube at 7pm on October 15.

 Click here to see it.
 There is additional original music by Sibernie here.
-There will also be a live international reception hosted by ArtGateVR, Oct 22, 7 to 8 pm ET.
+There was also a live international reception hosted by ArtGateVR, Oct 22, 7 to 8 pm ET.
 Details for both receptions are here.

 Pai | The artist's father.

 Anita Niemeyer | Award

 What Lies Beneath | Wearing a white t-shirt acting as protection from the hot, beaming sun, a young boy turns his attention towards a plastic sand pail visible beneath the reflective waters.